 You received pain medicine.
 You also learned how to manage swelling around your new joint.

-Your shoulder area may feel warm and tender for 2-4 weeks.
+Your shoulder area may feel warm and tender for 2 to 4 weeks.
 The swelling should go down during this time.
 You may want to make some changes around your home so it is easier for you to take care of yourself.

 You will need help with daily tasks such as driving, shopping, bathing, making meals, and housework for up to 6 weeks.